-Five governors of the ruling Peoples Democratic Party, PDP, are believed to have joined the opposition All Peoples Congress, APC, in Abuja on Tuesday.
+Five governors of the ruling Peoples Democratic Party, PDP, are believed to have joined the opposition All Progressive Congress, APC, in Abuja on Tuesday.

 Of the seven governors (G7) in the breakaway faction of the party led by Abubakar Kawu Baraje, five including Rotimi Amaechi (Rivers State), Rabiu Kwankwaso (Kano), Murtala Nyako (Adamawa), Abdulfatah Ahmed (Kwara) and Magatakarda Wamakko (Sokoto) have all joined the APC.

 Competent sources in the APC told our reporter this afternoon that all the seven governors would have publicly decamped from the PDP but that for strategic reasons governors Aliyu Babangida (Niger) who is the chairman of the G7 governors forum and Sule Lamido (Adamawa) would remain in the ruling party for the time being.

 Nasir el Rufai, former minister of the Federal Capital Territory, FCT, and the deputy national secretary of the APC in a twit this afternoon gave indications that the New PDP formerly merged with the APC today.

 According to his twit, the two parties signed a merger agreement in Kwankwaso’s residence and the interim national publicity secretary of the APC, Lai Mohammed, is expected to provide details of the union later today.

 El Rufai’s twit read thus: “At the residence of the Kano State Governor, Dr. Rabiu Musa Kwankwaso this morning, and after exhaustive deliberations, New PDP has merged with the APC.
 Merger agreement has been signed by the chairmen of the two parties.
 Await details from Lai Mohammed, the APC National Publicity Secretary.”